Special needs of grieving children who have special needs- the forgotten mourners

 Introduction

-experience in your life.
-When your child is identified as having a developmental, intellectual or physical disability, it
+in your life.
+When your child is identified as having a developmental, intellectual or physical disability, it is potentially

-is potentially the most devastating and debilitating experience of your life.
-Innately as mothers and fathers we see our role
+the most devastating and debilitating experience of your life.
+Innately as mothers and fathers we see our role as the caregiver

-as the caregiver to “fix” everything for our child.
-Some challenges cannot be fixed, but rather adapted to and
+to “fix” everything for our child.
+Some challenges cannot be fixed, but rather adapted to and herein lies the

 The MOM 2 MOM Program